 Beijing, China Semester:

-Qualifying applicants to the honors program have the option of taking their language course as an independent study, whereby their tutors may help them conduct Chinese-language research for their honors thesis during the semester in Beijing.
+Qualifying applicants to the Honors program have the option of taking their language course as an independent study, whereby their tutors may help them conduct Chinese-language research for their Honors thesis during the semester in Beijing.

 Students are strongly encouraged to interact with Chinese students while studying at Beida.
 They will find a lot to explore and experience in Beijing and around the country.